nodejs-design-patterns-book/nodejsdesignpatterns.com/src/blog/articles/installing-node-js/index.md

 At this point, you can be sure that you working using the correct Node.js version for your project.

-If you don't want to do manually, you can enable [deeper shell integration](https://github.com/nvm-sh/nvm#deeper-shell-integration) to make this appen automatically when you `cd` into a folder that has a `.nvmrc` file.
+If you don't want to do manually, you can enable [deeper shell integration](https://github.com/nvm-sh/nvm#deeper-shell-integration) to make this happen automatically when you `cd` into a folder that has a `.nvmrc` file.

 **PRO tip**: You can also do that by using [`asdf`](https://asdf-vm.com/), a *meta* version manager that offers a unified interface for various programming languages and version managers (including Node.js, of course).